skunkiferous/jsonnet/README.md

 Currently, the following modules have working "unit tests", but some features are missing:
 (I decided to stick to the 3-letters module name convention of "std".)

-utl: The "utility" module
+utl: The "utility" module.
 log: The "logging" module.
 I try to collect all info/warn/errors and give them ALL at the END.
 int: The "big integer" module.
 Note: No work was done on optimizing for speed.
 spr: The "safe parser" module.
-"Safe" as in "does not crash with an error".
-Also supports enums and
+"Safe" as in "does not crash with an error on bad user input".
+     Note: JSON user input cannot be safely validated until Jsonnet supports regular expressions.
-     TSV files.
+     Also supports enums and TSV files.

 spr needs a lot more testing.

-Support of "maps/dicts" is still missing to achieve v0.1 "feature completeness".

 run: